Find Your Match

 Comparing top study-abroad destinations

-Let’s take a look at the top ‘study abroad’ destinations – Singapore, US, UK, Europe, Australia and Canada.
+Let’s take a look at the top ‘study abroad’ destinations – Singapore, US, UK, Australia and Canada.

 We’ll compare them in terms of academics and research, career prospects, costs and scholarship opportunities.
 When we talk about costs we mean the cost of doing your MS and of the cost of living.